uqbar-project/wollok-site/en/tour.md

             <br>
             <hr/>
             <br>
-            Since 1.7.7 version, Wollok has a <b>Dynamic Diagram</b> fully integrated with REPL console.
+            Since 1.7.7 version, Wollok has a <b>Dynamic Diagram</b> which is integrated with REPL console.
 Here you can see all objects and references in Wollok environment.
             <br>
             <br>
             <div class="row text-center">